abivolante/Ecommerce-Data-Exploration/README.md

 # Ecommerce Dataset Exploration

 This project is a data exploration of **The Look Ecommerce** public dataset on Google BigQuery, built as a learning exercise to master SQL.
-I looked up common interesting questions that a business might find interesting across the three main common areas:
+I looked at questions a business might find useful across three areas:

 - Sales and Business Performance
 - Customer Behaviour and Retention